Jencreate/DATA201SJM/Team_Diary.md

 #### Entry (20/09/21) - Team
-- Attempted to generate ideas for the assignment topic (17/09/21)
+- Attempted to generate ideas for the assignment topic (17/09/21) (see vocabulary_game.md)
   - Each team member created a list of random words of any topic.
   - The words from each member were combined to form multiple sentences relating to a topic idea.
   - The ideas were further refined to meet the context of the assignment.